MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-recall.md

 ## Information for developers

 If you're a developer and want to launch Recall, you can call the `ms-recall` protocol URI.
 When you call this, Recall opens and takes a snapshot of the screen, which is the default behavior for when Recall is launched.
-For more information about using Recall in your Windows app, see the [Recall overview](https://developer.microsoft.com/windows/recall-api) article in the Windows AI API documentation.
+For more information about using Recall in your Windows app, see [Recall overview](/windows/ai/apis/recall) in the Windows AI API documentation.